Ducati Paso

 The Ducati Paso was introduced in 1986 with the slogan "Il nostro passato ha un grande futuro" (Our past has a great future).
-The name was in honour of racer Renzo Pasolini, nicknamed "Paso", who died on 20 May 1973 in an accident at the Monza racetrack during the Italian motorcycle Grand Prix (Gran Premio motociclistico d'Italia).
+The name was in honor of racer Renzo Pasolini, nicknamed "Paso," who died on 20 May 1973 in an accident at the Monza racetrack during the Italian motorcycle Grand Prix (Gran Premio motociclistico d'Italia).

 Background

 The Cagiva (from CAstiglioni GIovanni VArese) company, founded by the Castiglioni brothers, needed an engine – while Ducati, who had just been released from a difficult past of statutory public management (IRI), needed revenue.

-Over a series of Italian style meetings/lunches in 1984, they agreed a deal for Ducati to supply engines to Cagiva – and then go out of the business of producing motorcycles.
+Over a series of Italian-style meetings and lunches in 1984, they agreed on a deal for Ducati to supply engines to Cagiva and then go out of the business of producing motorcycles.
 However, the Castiglioni brothers of Cagiva were eventually offered a deal to buy Ducati, subject to the Ducati name living on as an actual motorcycle product.
-On closure of the deal, Ducati engines were instantly installed in a number of Cagiva bikes, which included the Alazzurra and the Elefant enduro bike.
+On the closure of the deal, Ducati engines were instantly installed in a number of Cagiva bikes, which included the Alazzurra and the Elefant enduro bike.

-At the time of the takeover, due to its financial difficulties, Ducati was in a state of suspended animation in regard to engineering development.
-By that time, the classic bevel drive V-twin, which was old and expensive to produce, had been replaced by the belt-drive Pantah, designed by Fabio Taglioni.
+At the time of the takeover, due to its financial difficulties, Ducati was in a state of suspended animation with regard to engineering development.
+By that time, the classic bevel-drive V-twin, which was old and expensive to produce, had been replaced by the belt-drive Pantah, designed by Fabio Taglioni.
 The Pantah was already known to be a strong and capable engine, and known to deliver in the Ducati 750 F1.

 The Pantah engine is equipped with desmodromic valves and has been constantly developed up to the present day.
-And around it Cagiva wanted a Ducati motorcycle unlike any other, that showed the world both Ducati's capabilities, and where it would go in the future.
+And around it, Cagiva wanted a Ducati motorcycle unlike any other that showed the world both Ducati's capabilities, and where it would go in the future.